Unpacking Black Hole Complementarity: Black hole complementarity

 \subsection{Complementarity as consistency}

-Both my complementarity principles are \emph{consistency} claims.
-These are what \emph{I} am referring to as \emph{complementarity}.
-Several writers in the literature include under the label ``black hole complementarity'' the claim that there \emph{are} the two descriptions mentioned above, or the claim that there is a stretched horizon.
-In this they follow the seminal paper of~\citet{PhysRevD.48.3743}, in which the existence of an exterior description with the stretched horizon as the boundary is the import of their three ``postulates of black hole complementarity''.
+Both my complementarity principles are consistency claims.
+These are what I am referring to as `complementarity'.
+Some take `black hole complementarity' to include the claim that there are the two descriptions mentioned above, or the claim that there is a stretched horizon.
+In this, they follow the seminal \parencites{PhysRevD.48.3743}.
+There, the existence of an exterior description with the stretched horizon as the boundary is the import of their three `postulates of black hole complementarity'.

-I prefer to reserve the term ``black hole complementarity'' for the consistency conditions that I have delineated.
-I do so because one does not need to appeal to an extra principle to argue for the existence of these descriptions or the stretched horizon.
-That much follows from combining low-energy field theory and general relativity.
-The claim that the two descriptions are consistent---operationally or descriptively---\emph{does} amount to a further claim that is worth elevating to a principle and exploring its consequences, because what is precisely at stake here is whether quantum mechanics in the vicinity of a black hole is consistent.
+I reserve the term `black hole complementarity' for the consistency conditions that I have delineated because one does not need to appeal to an extra principle to argue for the existence of these descriptions or the stretched horizon.
+That much follows from low-energy field theory and general relativity.
+The claim that the two descriptions are consistent---operationally or descriptively---does amount to a further claim worth elevating to a principle and exploring its consequences, because what is precisely at stake here is whether quantum mechanics in the vicinity of a black hole is consistent.

-In the literature, the claim about the consistency of the descriptions is often left implicit; moreover, it is not always made clear whether the consistency of these two descriptions is being judged on operational grounds or on descriptive grounds.
-Thus, by reserving ``complementarity'' for the consistency claim, and by distinguishing between operational and descriptive consistency, I hope to have at least added some clarity to the discussion.
+In the literature, the claim about the consistency of the descriptions is often left implicit; moreover, it is not always clear whether consistency is being judged on operational or descriptive grounds.
+Thus, by reserving `complementarity' for the consistency claim, and by distinguishing between operational and descriptive consistency, I hope to have at least added some clarity to the discussion.